streembit/streembitui/README.md

 You can download the latest NW.js framework from their repository at https://github.com/nwjs/nw.js.

-To build Chromium please refer to the Chromium project web site.
+Alternatively, if you wish to build Chromium from source please refer to the Chromium project web site.

 [Build summary](https://www.chromium.org/nativeclient/how-tos/build-tcb)